A Collection Transcribed

 your Commision upon the whole duty when you bond it and none

-of the money is Ever out of your hands is the question I want Satisfaction in this is a practice
+of the money is Ever out of your hands is the question I want Satisfaction in

 that has been fallen upon but of late years my Accounts for: